De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Integratie van besturingssysteem

-Modern temperatuurregelaars replace obsolete dial-type thermostat systems, offering digital displays, multi-stage fan control, en communicatiemogelijkheden.
+Modern temperature controllers replace obsolete dial-type thermostat systems, offering digital displays, multi-stage fan control, en communicatiemogelijkheden.
 Voor de installatie is doorgaans vereist 1-2 day outages: electricians install new controller panels adjacent to existing auxiliary equipment, route sensor cables to new terminals, and reprogram fan control relays.
 Commissioning includes sensor validation against portable reference thermometers, control logic verification through simulated temperature inputs, and communication testing with SCADA systems.

 7.4 SCADA Platform Temperature Data Acquisition & Hotspot Trend Analysis Features